NLB

 Phases of the Interaction Process

-A journey map beside visualised the scenario of how Janet goes through to browse and borrow a book.
-The phases of the Journey Map adopted the data received from the previous research processes.
-The user's actions, behaviours and emotions are indicated as the follow up contents.
-Opportunities which the experience of browsing and reading books can be improved and enhanced presented at the last part of the Journey Map.
+The journey map below visualizes the scenario of how Janet browses and borrows a book.
+The phases of the journey map were derived from data collected during the previous research processes.
+The user's actions, behaviors, and emotions are detailed throughout, with opportunities to improve and enhance the browsing and reading experience presented at the final stage of the map.

 Phases of the Interaction Process